-Our church building remains closed for many purposes but we have resumed a short service on Sunday mornings at 10.45am.
-Please refer to the Notices page for details.
+Our church building remains closed for many purposes.
+Please refer to the Notices page for details of when things will resume.
 Below gives a flavour of what went on for older people before restrictions were imposed due to Covid-19.

 Men at Home

 Men at Home meetings began in 1990, when increasing numbers of men were at home in Wylam during the day, at least in part due to rising unemployment and forced early retirement, leaving what was thought to be a gap in provision within the community.
 Thankfully, that problem is rather less today but meetings (prior to ‘lockdown’) were held monthly, at 10.30 am on the second Wednesday of the month with the exception of August, with an outing by coach in July.
 Meetings are friendly and informal, lasting about an hour or a little over, with refreshments served for 20 minutes or so before the start.

 Meetings attract an audience of between 35 and 45, drawn from Wylam and nearby communities, enjoying a wide range of excellent speakers and topics.
 There is no membership fee but a donation of £2 per meeting is suggested in order to cover expenses and the cost of refreshments.
 Men at Home hopes to resume when restrictions due to coronavirus are lifted.

 Prior to ‘lockdown’ the soup lunch club met at noon on the first Wednesday of every month except January, providing lunch for over 70s from the village and surrounding area.
 It has now been running for over 25 years.
 Participants enjoy a choice of both soup and dessert each time, as well as each other’s company!
 A team of helpers prepares the food and serves it.
 Donations are made for the lunch, all profits going to The People’s Kitchen.
 In 2017, we were able to donate over £750 to this good cause.
 The soup lunch club hopes to resume when restrictions due to coronavirus are lifted.